 Published on April 18th, 2013 | by Andrea Bertoli6

-learning from the experts: an interview with Dr. Michael Greger
+An interview with Dr. Michael Greger

 Dr. Michael Greger is a huge hero of mine.
 His website, Nutrition Facts.org is my go-to site for nutrition information, covering topics from acai berries to zoonotic diseases, and everything in between– including death!
 I had the privilege of seeing him last year during a lecture sponsored by the Vegetarian Society of Hawaii, and was seriously thrilled when he was invited back for another lecture this last week.
 I got the chance to sit down with Dr. Greger before his final lecture, and despite being tired from a slew of lectures across the country, he was as upbeat and positive about his research as ever.
 Vibrant Wellness Journal (VWJ): Dr. Greger, how long have you been practicing medicine?

 Dr. Michael Greger (MG): I’ve been practicing since 1999.
 I worked formally as a general practitioner in Boston, but primarily I work as a writer and medical researcher.